 So a couple years ago, while in a moment of 1980’s nostalgia, I wrote a letter to PBS to beg them to release the old seasons on DVD.
 I also wanted the valuable teaching’s from Roy Underhill’s earlier episodes.

 Well, within a relatively short period of time the episodes started to flow forth onto discs, like dew from heaven.
 Around 6 hours of traditional woodworking classes (per season) for around $35…worth every cent!
 Thank you Popular Woodworking Magazine!

 Currently you can buy seasons 1-29 (1980-2009…more coming this year), but to wet your appetite you can watch about 136 full episodes from recent seasons for free on the PBS video page here.
-Here are two of my favorite recent full episodes:

-However, the early seasons (like 1980’s) are my favorite because Roy Underhill introduces many of the fundamentals, like producing your own lumber from a tree – season 1, episode 2:
+The early seasons (like 1980’s) are my favorite because Roy Underhill introduces many of the fundamentals, like producing your own lumber from a tree – season 1, episode 2:

 When Roy discovered that I was born the year that his first episode was filmed, he let out an expletive and slapped his head.
 Too funny.
 Here’s a few minutes of that very first episode of The Woodwright’s Shop:

 Don’t think for a minute that you won’t learn much from a 30 minute PBS woodworking program.
 Yes, Roy teaches in a way that beginners can understand, but many of my fundamentals and advanced techniques were learned by watching this show.
 And I’m not alone.
 These DVDs will be an invaluable resource for anyone who wants to learn all about traditional woodworking.

 And to add in huge measure to learning by video, I highly recommend that you try out a class from Roy Underhill down at his Woodwright’s School in Pittsboro, North Carolina.
 You can see his list of 1 day, 2 day, 3 day, 5 day, and 6 day classes right here.